 With delivery and takeout being the primary ways to “dine out” these days, it’s not uncommon to order an extra pizza for delivery — especially when you can get Pequod’s Pizza delivered nationwide.
 When you have leftover pizza, put it in the fridge for leftovers.
 Who doesn’t love snacking on pizza the next morning?
 Some people even prefer to eat it straight out of the fridge without heating it up.
 So how long can you keep that extra pizza in the fridge?
 Can you eat leftovers for more than one or two days?
 Here’s what you need to know about keeping that leftover pizza in the fridge.
+Also check out these creative ways to enjoy your leftover pizza!

-How Good Are Pizza Leftovers Good For?
+How Long Are Pizza Leftovers Good For?

 Meredith Carothers, a technical information specialist at the USDA’s Food Safety and Inspection Service, shares her insight on leftovers.
 In general, she says all cooked foods and leftovers can be kept in the fridge for no more than three or four days.
 After that, they could start to spoil and contain bacteria.
 Jeremy White, editor-in-chief of Pizza Today, shares the same sentiments as Carothers.
 In fact, he says four days could be pushing it.
 Eating refrigerated leftover pizza beyond four days could cause you some intestinal turmoil.

-Storing your refrigerated foods correctly is also important.
+Storing your refrigerated foods correctly is important.
 If you don’t, they could start to develop bacteria even sooner.
 Always make sure to place foods in airtight containers or ensure they are tightly wrapped and sealed in resealable storage bags.
 You want your cooked foods to retain moisture while keeping out bacteria that could make you sick.

 Be sure to refrigerate leftovers immediately after cooking or reheating them.
 If something has been sitting out for over two hours, you should immediately discard it, especially any food that contains meat or cheese.
 Pizza contains both in most cases, making it more important to get the pizza in the fridge before you put that next movie on television or fall asleep.